Salisbury Mills, New York

 The CDP is in eastern Orange County and is bordered to the north by Beaver Dam Lake.
 Salisbury Mills is built along Moodna Creek, which flows east into the Hudson River between New Windsor and Cornwall-on-Hudson.
 The Moodna Viaduct, the longest actively used rail trestle in the eastern United States, crosses Moodna Creek at the eastern edge of the CDP.

 New York State Route 94 forms the northern edge of the CDP.
 It leads northeast 6 mi to New Windsor and southwest 10 mi to Chester.
 Newburgh is 8 mi to the northeast, and Middletown is 19 mi to the west.

 Demographics

+Education

+Most of it is in Cornwall Central School District while a portion is in Washingtonville Central School District.